tommiahonen/ais-simulator/README.md

 Please note: The UVMS application is not contained in this repository.
 It can however be found [here](https://github.com/UnionVMS/).

-# What on earth is an AIS server?
+# But what on earth is an AIS server?
 And why do we need to simulate its functionality?

-But before we answer that, we first need to know what AIS messages are.
+Before we answer that we first need to know what AIS messages are.

 *[Automatic Identification System](https://en.wikipedia.org/wiki/Automatic_identification_system)* (AIS) messages are short, automatic, status messages broadcast wirelessly